-Good scores are in the 6 to 8 range as these indicate a high level of competence with regards to your self-perception.
+Good scores are in the 6 to 8 range as these indicate a high level of competence with regards to your decision making.

-Make a note of the discussions that you have around your self-perception with particular reference to any relevant findings and any examples given to support your level of competence.
+Make a note of the discussions that you have around your decision making with particular reference to any relevant findings and any examples given to support your level of competence.